-Catherine joined Housing Assistance Corporation in December 2018.
+Catherine joined Housing Assistance Corporation as Assistant Director of Development in December 2018.
 Through her work at the Arts Foundation of Cape Cod, Cape Cod Young Professionals, Cape Cod Academy, and the Cape Cod Commercial Fishermen’s Alliance she realized how rewarding it was to assist a nonprofit organization in exceeding its goals and fulfilling its mission.
 She has had the great honor of working with dedicated and passionate professionals that share her commitment of supporting the nonprofit sector on Cape Cod and looks forward to contributing to Housing Assistance Corporation.

 Mairead grew up in Manchester, N.H.
 She received her bachelor’s degree from Keene State College.
 After graduation, she moved to Peabody, Mass., and worked for Enterprise Rent A Car.
 Two years later she married her husband, whom she had met while studying at Keene State.
 He is from Dennis, works as a teacher and runs a charter fishing boat in the summer.
 The most logical thing for her to do was relocate to the Cape!

 Mairead has been with the Animal Rescue League since September 2017.
 She loves starting each day giving a “pat on the head” to our four-footed friends!
 She is the first Development Officer the league has hired on Cape Cod.
 The league has been on the Cape for almost 100 years and Mairead is excited to work with their Cape donor base and assist in keeping animals happy and healthy in their habitats and homes.